NCKU-CCS/energy-blockchain/README.md

 ### Response

 + Json Type Data
-    + is_confirmed : bool : The Transaction has been confirm or not.
+    + is_confirmed : bool : The Transaction has been confirmed or not.
     + message : json : The Transaction's messages on Tangle.
     Example:
     ```json